mikaa123/catnap/README.md

         return user;
     })
     .representation('partial', function (user) {
-    	// This is a named representation.
-Let's return a partial representation return pick(user, 'username', 'email');
+    	// This is a named representation that returns a partial representation return pick(user, 'username', 'email');
     })
     .get(function (req, res) {